Special Education Today by John Wills Lloyd

 As I look at the first photo, Randi’s fun-loving-but-skip-the-nonsense approach to the world is evident to me.
 She rarely wasted anyone’s time.
 She was “on” when it was time to start and she stayed “on” until it was time to stop.
 Always organized, always alert, always considerate, never boring.
 I don’t think I ever saw her give anything less than her best effort.
 And the content of that effort was way-very solid.

-For those who have interest in the very practical side of Randi’s work, I encourage readers to locate and read
+For those who have interest in the very practical side of Randi’s work, I encourage readers to locate1 and read

-In case you missed my earlier reference to Randi’s academic chops, I’m going to list a few or her many scientific publications in the sources.
+In case you missed my earlier reference to Randi’s academic chops, I’m going to list a few of her many scientific publications in the sources.
 Knowledgable readers will note that she’s collaborated with wonderful scholars over the years, that the work spans many years, that she’s published in top-flight journals, and on and on.
+One of the really great things about Randi’s contributions is that they are remarkably accessible; she doesn’t skimp on the scientific quality, but (as her book reveals) she can sure make the implications clear.

 So, consider this as an introduction to the real deal.